 Health Indicator Report of Medical Assistance Expenditures

-Medicaid medical assistance expenditures comprise just over 80% of the annual budget of the Utah Department of Health (including both federal and state sources).
-As Utah's population has grown, so has the number of Utahns receiving assistance from Medicaid.
+As the Utah population has grown, so has the number of Utahns receiving assistance from Medicaid.
 The increase in Medicaid enrollees combined with increases in the costs of providing health care cause the Medicaid medical assistance expenditures to rise over time.

 Data SourceDivision of Medicaid and Health Finance, Utah Department of Health